 Record Your Screen With Apps

 With so many apps in the Play Store, it’s almost impossible to not find an app for some functionality.
-Play Store has some good apps which allow you to record your screen without root access.
+For the screen

 Let’s look at some of the apps which can do this work for you.

 Screen Recorder is an app which I use for my day to day recording for an Android phone screen.
 The app is very simple and provides enough controls to get the work done quickly.
 I have used this app on mid-level to high-end phones without any issues.
 There is no leg or distortion in the recorded video.

 The app provides all the basic settings like resolution, orientation, bitrate, frame rate, encoder and sound quality etc. You can record a Full HD video with 60 frames per second and sound with the phone microphone.